SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/649#0](https://judge.softuni.bg/Contests/Practice/Index/649#0).

-#### Reading Floating-Point Numbers From the Console
+#### Reading floating-point numbers from the console

-Try to rework the above program so that it accepts not only integers (`int`) but floating-point numbers as well (`double`).
-We can use `scanner.nextDouble()`.
-We will learn more about the floating-point numbers after a while.
+Try to rewrite the above program to accept as input data not only integers (`int`) but floating-point numbers (`double`).
+You can use `scanner.nextDouble()`.
+Later in this chapter, we will learn more about floating-point numbers.

-## Calculations in Programming
+## Calculations in programming

-We know about the computers that they are machines which process data.
-All **data** is stored in the computer memory (RAM memory) in **variables**.
-Variables are named areas of memory which stores data from certain type, for example number or text.
+We know about computers that they are machines that process data.
+All **data** is stored in the computer memory (Random-access memory(RAM)) in **variables**.
+A variable is the name of a reserved area allocated in memory that stores data from certain types, for example, numbers or text.
 Each **variable** in Java has **name**, **type** and **value**.
-This is how we can define a variable as at the same time with the declaration we also assign value to it:
+In the example below, you can see how to define a variable, and at the same time to assign value to it:

 ![](/assets/chapter-2-1-images/03.Declaring-variables-01.png)

-After processing, the data is stored again in variables (somewhere in the memory set aside by our program).
+After processing, the data is stored again in variables (somewhere in a reserved area allocated in memory by our program).

-## Data Types and Variables
+## Data types and variables

 In programming, each variable stores a certain **value** of a particular **type**.
 For example, data types can be: **number**, **letter**, **text** (string), **date**, **colour**, **image**, **list** and others.
 Here are some examples of data types: